Paul of Tarsus

 Bibliography

-Bailey, Kenneth E. Paul through Mediterranean Eyes: Cultural Studies in 1 Corinthians.
+Bailey, Kenneth E. Paul Through Mediterranean Eyes: Cultural Studies in 1 Corinthians.
 Downers Grove, IL: IVP Academic, 2011.

-Bird, Michael F. An Anomalous Jew: Paul among Jews, Greeks, and Romans.
+Bird, Michael F. An Anomalous Jew: Paul Among Jews, Greeks, and Romans.
 Grand Rapids: Eerdmans, 2016.

 Bruce, F. F. New Testament History.
 New York: Doubleday, 1983.

 Everts, Jane Meyer.
 "The Apostle Paul and His Times."
-Christian History 47 (Christian History Institute, 1995). https://christianhistoryinstitute.org/magazine/article/apostle-paul-timeline.
+Christian History 47 (1995). [link].

 Fredriksen, Paula.
 Paul: The Pagans' Apostle.
-New Haven: Yale Univ.
-Press, 2017.
+New Haven: Yale University Press, 2017.

 Harris, Stephen L. Understanding the Bible.
-Eighth ed.
+8th ed.
 New York: McGraw-Hill, 2010.

 Hemer, Colin J. "The Name of Paul."
-Tyndale Bulletin 36, no. 1 (Tyndale House, 1985): 179–83.
-DOI: https://doi.org/10.53751/001c.30574.
+Tyndale Bulletin 36, no. 1 (1985): 179–83. [link].

 Keener, Craig S., and John H. Walton, eds.
 NIV Cultural Backgrounds Study Bible: Bringing to Life the Ancient World of Scripture.
 Grand Rapids: Zondervan, 2016.

 Leary, T. J. "Paul's Improper Name."
-New Testament Studies 38, no. 3 (Cambridge Univ.
-Press, 1992): 467–69.
-DOI: https://doi.org/10.1017/S0028688500021858.
+New Testament Studies 38, no. 3 (1992): 467–69. [link].

 McDowell, Sean.
 The Fate of the Apostles: Examining the Martyrdom Accounts of the Closest Followers of Jesus.
 New York: Routledge, 2016.

 Nanos, Mark D., and Magnus Zetterholm, eds.
-Paul within Judaism: Restoring the First-Century Context to the Apostle.
+Paul Within Judaism: Restoring the First-Century Context to the Apostle.
 Minneapolis: Fortress, 2015.

 Schlechter, Solomon, and Wilhelm Bacher.
 "Hillel."
 Jewish Encyclopedia.
-Philadelphia: Kopelman, 2021. http://www.jewishencyclopedia.com/articles/7698-hillel.
+Philadelphia: Kopelman Foundation, 2021–present. [link].

 Witherington, Ben, III.
 The Paul Quest: The Renewed Search for the Jew of Tarsus.
 Downers Grove, IL: InterVarsity, 1998.